AyushBhxrdwaj/Simon-Says/README.md

 ## Demo 🚀

-You can play the game locally by following the steps below.
+You can play the game locally by following the steps below or at the link simon-say.pages.dev

 ## How to Play 🎯